kawansoft/kremote-files/README.md

 		"/mydir/Tulips.jpg");
 		OutputStream out = new BufferedOutputStream(
 			new FileOutputStream(file));) {

-	    // Download the remote file reading
-	    // the InpuStream and save it to our local file byte[] buffer = new byte[4096];
+	    byte[] buffer = new byte[4096];
 	    int n = 0;
 	    while ((n = in.read(buffer)) != -1) {
 	        out.write(buffer, 0, n);
 	    }
 	}

-	System.out.println(
-		"/mydir/Tulips.jpgs uccessfully downloaded to " + file);
 ```

 ### Secure RPC calls